geekylakshya/Email_Spam_Classifier_Using_FNN/README.md

 ```python
 input_mail = ["Your very own email text goes here."]
 ```
 <small>And hey, just a heads up!
 While our model has been trained on a dataset of emails, it might miss out on catching some of the latest spam trends circulating these days.
-So, don't be surprised if it doesn't catch all the newest tricks up those sneaky spammers' sleeves! 😄📧🔍</small>
+So, don't be surprised if it doesn't catch all the newest tricks up those sneaky spammers' sleeves!</small>

 ## Usage